peterjthomson/year-view/Documentation/API.md

 ### CalendarSource

-Represents a calendar from Apple Calendar or Google Calendar.
+Represents a calendar from Apple Calendar (including connected accounts such as Google).
 Conforms to `Identifiable` and `Hashable`.

 | Property | Type | Description |
 |----------|------|-------------|